SUBSTANCE USE AND CO-OCCURRING DISORDER

 Hathaway exit planning always includes the goal of participation in Hathaway Recovery Center’s Alumni meetings and ongoing activities.
 All Hathaway patients have the ongoing opportunity to seek assistance from Hathaway staff at any time, should they feel they are in danger of relapse or require a supportive network or environment.
 We encourage our patients to engage in the Alumni groups and to keep in touch with Hathaway staff and former patients (when former patients sign a release of information).

 Hathaway’s Recovery Alumni:

 Hathaway’s Alumni groups occur once a week and all current patients and engaged former patients come to participate.
 It is an opportunity for former patients to model ongoing recovery and provide support and hope for those in Hathaway detox and residential levels of care.
-Our Alumni also create a solid network of sober individuals that avail themselves to current and past patients of Hathaway, for support, help and reliably compassionate understanding.
+Our Alumni also create a solid network of sober individuals that avail themselves to current and past patients of Hathaway, for support, help, and reliably compassionate understanding.

-Our Alumni can often be credited with the success of a discharged patient whom is in potential relapse and has “turned it around” due to Alumni’s system of support and outstanding willingness to show up and be available to those in trouble.
+Our Alumni can often be credited with the success of a discharged patient who is in potential relapse and has “turned it around” due to the Alumni’s system of support and outstanding willingness to show up and be available to those in trouble.
 We are proud to have built a “Recovery Family” that acts as a network, beyond our residential boundaries, who provide unparalleled support to newly discharged patients.